ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-Table 3-8 shows all kinds of string comparisons that the [[ operator allows.
+Table 3-8 shows all kinds of string comparisons that the [[ operator performs.

 {caption: "Table 3-8.
-String comparisons in the [[ operator", width: "100%"}
+String comparisons using the [[ operator", width: "100%"}
 | Operation | Description | Example |
 | --- | --- | --- |
 | > | The string on the left side is larger than the string on the right side in the [**lexicographic order**](https://en.wikipedia.org/wiki/Lexicographic_order). | [[ "bb" > "aa" ]] && echo "The \"bb\" string is larger than \"aa\"" |